olanciotti/latch_challenge/README.md

 To begin running the tests:
 1. Clone the project latch-challenge.
 2. Add the .apk file in Android folder.
-3. In wdio.config.js file, update the path in beforeFeature hook, in driver.istallApp() command.
+3. In wdio.config.js file, update the path in beforeFeature hook, in driver.installApp() command.
 4. Execute in the VS code terminal toi nstall dependencies package.json using the following command:: _npm i_.

 Done ✅